 In May 2024, Mastercard executed a settlement agreement with the class lawyers representing the Bank ATM Consumer Class.
-The settlement is subject to court approval.
-During the first quarter of 2024, Mastercard recorded an accrual of \$ 93 million in connection with this matter.
+The settlement is Class, subject to court approval.
+The trial court granted preliminary approval of the settlement and has scheduled a final approval hearing for January 2025.
+During the first quarter of 2024, Mastercard recorded an accrual of \$93 million in connection with this matter.
 The litigation with the ATM Operators Class and Non-bank ATM Consumer Class is ongoing.
-The plaintiffs in these two remaining class complaints, in aggregate, allege over \$ 1 billion in damages against all of the defendants.
+The plaintiffs in these two remaining class complaints, in aggregate, allege over \$1 billion in single damages against all of the defendants.